-Continuous improvements and lean management are of the main pillars of the operation.
+Continuous improvements and lean management are the main pillars of the operation.
 All incidents are recorded and analyzed.
-Risk assessment is performed in accordance with the business, environment, health, safety and community.
+Risk assessment is performed in accordance with the business requirement with a focus on environment, health, safety and community.

 On October 28th 2021 the Icelandic Environmental agency issued a new operating license for ISAL valid until November 1st 2037.
 Various new requirements are part of the new license and the dilution zone around the smelters is no longer part of the license.
 The license has implemented requirements for best available technology (BAT).
-The capacity in the license is for 212.000 tons.
-Work is ongoing to increase the capacity to 230.000 tons.
+The capacity in the license is for 230.000 tons.